Jim Jefferies (footballer)

-James Jefferies (born 22 November 1950 in Musselburgh) is a Scottish football manager and former player.
+James Jefferies (born 22 November 1950) is a Scottish football manager and former player.
 Jefferies played for Heart of Midlothian for almost his whole playing career and enjoyed a successful first managerial spell with the club, winning the 1998 Scottish Cup.
 Jefferies has also managed Gala Fairydean, Berwick Rangers, Falkirk, Bradford City, Kilmarnock and Dunfermline Athletic.

 Playing career

 Jefferies made more than 300 competitive appearances for Heart of Midlothian.
 The main highlight of his playing career was playing in the 1976 Scottish Cup Final, which Hearts lost 3–1 to Rangers.
-He also played in the famous 0-7 New Year Edinburgh Derby defeat against Hibernian.
 Jefferies eventually left Hearts in 1981, and spent the last two seasons of his career with Berwick Rangers.

 Managerial career

 Gala Fairydean

 Jefferies left Berwick in 1983 to become a manager at East of Scotland Football League club Gala Fairydean.

 Berwick Rangers

 Jefferies returned to the Wee Gers as manager in September 1988.
 Despite a great deal of financial turmoil during that time, he turned the struggling team around to the extent that they set a club record of 21 games unbeaten in the league during season 1988–89.